madsmith/AudioMonitor/README.md

   1. **Name** - [**Required**] - The application name as it appears in task manager must be specified (or more precisely Get-Process in PowerShell).
   2. **Delay** - [*Optional*] - Sound device adjustment must occur after the executable has attached to a sound device, use the configurable delay (in seconds) to allow the monitored program time to initialize its sound.
+  3. **DeviceType** [*Optional*] - The sound device type to be updated.
+Default is console which is represented by 0 or "console".
+1 or "multimedia" is a multimedia device type (used by some games).
+2 or "communications" is the communications device type and "all" is update all device types for that application.

   Here is an example application list.
 Each entry must specify Name, can specify Delay.
 The config file should be a valid json file.